User generated content (UGC) comes armed with a fistful of benefits.

 In the lead up to the 2018 Global Climate Action Summit, the UN Foundation created their #EyeOnClimate campaign that invited Instagram users to document solutions to climate change from around the world.

-This was a follow on from the first leg of the campaign in 2017 that focused on sharing the impact of climate change.
+This was a follow on from the first leg of the campaign that focused on sharing the impact of climate change.